-In 1996, the first genetically modified seeds of the FLAVR SAVR Tomato were authorized in the United States for use as in commercial agricultural applications.
+In 1996, the first genetically modified seeds of the FLAVR SAVR Tomato were authorized in the United States for use as in commercial agricultural applications, as were E176 maize and Roundup ReadyTM soy.
 According to the International Service for the Acquisition of Agri-biotech Applications (ISAAA), the worldwide area cultivated with LM crops has been growing steadily since 1996, and in 2016, the cultivation of LM crops accounted for 185.1 million hectares.

 The most common LMOs currently being cultivated are LM canola, maize, cotton and soybean.
-These varieties have been modified to exhibit herbicide tolerance and insect resistance.
-Research has shown that the amount of time it takes to develop and commercialise LM plants new traits in each of these crops is on average 11.7, 12.0, 12.7 and 16.3 years, respectively.
+These varieties have been modified to exhibit herbicide tolerance and/or insect resistance.
+Research has shown that the amount of time it takes to develop and commercialise new traits in each of these crops is on average 11.7, 12.0, 12.7 and 16.3 years, respectively.
 The introduction of new traits, including agronomic and quality traits, into other crops, such as potato and rice, amongst others, is also taking place at faster rates, as shown in figure 6.